halfhp/ScalaSpringExperiment/README.md

 One particular place to watch out for this is when using Spring's `@RequestParam` and `@PathVariable` annotations in controllers.

 ## Spring's ThreadLocal Context
-Much of Spring's async programming model relies on ThreadLocal context, particularly when using WebMVC.
-This used to be a common pattern in Java, but not one that is used in Scala.
+Parts of Spring's architecture relies on ThreadLocal context, particularly when using WebMVC.
-This becomes particularly annoying when interfacing between things like controller entry points and services and utilities that are built around IO/Future/ZIO etc. monads.
+This can be problematic when interfacing between things like controller entry points and services and utilities that are built around IO/Future/ZIO etc. monads.
 Effectively, trying to access something like Spring Security's SecurityContext from these methods will not work.
 Without going into too much detail WebFlux has the same basic problem, even though its not technically using ThreadLocal context.

-The best solution I have found is to pass the SecurityContext and any other ThreadLocal / pseudo global context data as an argument to these methods.
-This is not ideal, but it is the best solution I have found so far.
+My preferred solution is to pass the SecurityContext and any other ThreadLocal / pseudo global context data as an argument to these methods.

 ## Async Programming
 Spring has it's own mechanisms for async programming, and it takes some work to adapt it to be compatible with IO monads.